 Our aim is that young people around the world do more, do better and reach further—all while contributing to safe and resilient communities.
 To reach this goal, we believe that young people need to be fully and meaningfully involved in our programmes and governance.

 Young people play a vital role in humanitarian action and development around the world.
-They represent the majority of our nearly 15 million strong volunteer base, delivering lifesaving and life-changing work within their communities every single day.
+They represent the majority of our volunteer base, delivering lifesaving and life-changing work within their communities every single day.

 We see meaningful youth engagement as essential to delivering effective and principled humanitarian assistance and transforming our organization for the better.